 When the key is turned to "OFF" and 30 seconds have passed, the indicator light will start flashing indicating the immobilizer system is enabled.
 After 24 hours have passed, the indicator light will stop flashing, however the immobilizer system is still enabled.

-This model is also equipped with a selfdiagnosis device for the immobilizer system.
-(See page 4-14 for an explanation of the self-diagnosis device.)
+The self-diagnosis device also detects problems in the immobilizer system circuits.
+(See page 4-15 for an explanation of the self-diagnosis device.)

 Multi-function meter unit